Anomaly Detection based on Markov Data: A Statistical Depth Approach: Background and Preliminaries

 Several studies have examined whether some of the properties listed above are verified by the various notions of statistical depth proposed in the literature, see \textit{e.g.} \cite{ZuoSerfling00}.
-Questions of a different nature have also been investigated.
-One can refer to \cite{PokotyloMD19} for computational aspects, see also \textit{e.g.} \citep{DyckerhoffM16} for algorithms related to Tukey's halfspace depth.
-The continuity properties of the depths, in both \(x\) and \(P\), have also been studied for most statistical depths, see \textit{e.g.} \cite{DonohoG92, ZuoS00b, NagyGijbels2016}.
-As the distribution $P$ of interest is usually unknown in practice, its analysis must rely on the observation of $N\geq 1$ independent realizations $X_1,\; \ldots,\; X_N$ of $P$.
+The continuity properties of the depths, in both \(x\) and \(P\), have also been studied for most statistical depths, see \textit{e.g.} \cite{DonohoG92,NagyGijbels2016}.
+As the distribution $P$ of interest is usually unknown in practice, its analysis must rely on the observation of $N\geq 1$ independent realizations $X_1,\ldots, X_N$ of $P$.
 A statistical version of $D_P(x)$ can be built by replacing $P$ with an empirical counterpart $\hat{P}_N$ based on the $X_i$'s, \textit{e.g.} the raw empirical distribution $(1/N)\sum_{i=1}^N\delta_{X_i}$, to get the \textit{empirical depth function} $\Depth_{\widehat{P}_N}(x)$.
-The consistency and asymptotic normality of empirical depth functions have been analyzed for different notions of statistical depth, refer to \textit{e.g.} \cite{DonohoG92} and \cite{ZuoS00b}, and concentration results for empirical half-space depth and contours can be found in \cite{BurrF17} and \cite{Brunel}.
-The ranks and order statistics derived from a depth function can be used for a variety of tasks, \textit{e.g.} classification \cite{LangeMM14}, clustering \cite{jornsten}, anomaly detection \cite{mozharovskyi2022anomaly} or two-sample tests \cite{ShiYueFu2023} among others.
+The consistency and asymptotic normality of empirical depth functions have been analyzed for different notions of statistical depth \cite{DonohoG92}, and concentration results for empirical half-space depth and contours can be found in \cite{BurrF17}.
+The ranks and order statistics derived from a depth function can be used for a variety of tasks, \textit{e.g.} classification and clustering \cite{jornsten}, anomaly detection \cite{mozharovskyi2022anomaly} or two-sample tests \cite{ShiYueFu2023} among others.
 The case of functional data has received some attention in the literature.
-Although most practical approaches consist in projecting first the functional data onto an appropriate finite dimensional space (\textit{filtering}) and using next a notion of multivariate depth, certain methods recently documented rely on metrics or exploit the geometry of the trajectories/curves in the path space, see \cite{LafayeDeMicheauxMV20, StaermanMozharovskyiClemencon2020, GeenensNietoFrancisci2023}).
-As will be shown in the subsequent analysis, such techniques perform poorly when applied to Markov data, given the possibly great dispersion of Markov probability laws (in this specific case, the value taken by such depth functions can be the same).
-In contrast to the methodology we propose, none of them exploits the underlying Markov dynamics/structure of the sample paths and is suitable to analyze trajectories of different lengths.
+Although most practical approaches consist in projecting first the functional data onto an appropriate finite dimensional space (\textit{filtering}) and using next a notion of multivariate depth, certain methods recently documented rely on metrics or exploit the geometry of the trajectories/curves in the path space, see \cite{StaermanMozharovskyiClemencon2020}.
+As we will see in the following, such techniques perform poorly when applied to Markov data, given the possibly great dispersion of Markov probability laws.
+In contrast to the methodology we propose, none of them exploits the underlying Markov dynamics/structure of paths and is suitable to analyze trajectories of different lengths.